Where: Enter from David Bagares gata or Tunnelgatan

 Where: Stortorget in the center of Gamla Stan

-The main square in the old town of Stockholm looks like it’s taken straight from a page in a storybook.
+Stortorget, the main square in the old town of Stockholm looks like it’s taken straight from a page in a storybook.
 Some of the buildings here are from as long ago as 1640 and their colorful facades make them some of the most photographed buildings in Stockholm.
 The square itself is decorated by a scattering of flower pots and benches to sit and take it all in.
 If you’re really lucky you might even catch a performance being held in the square.

 7. Stadion Subway Station